 You need to obtain a Tax File Number (TFN) in order to work in Australia.

-Higher Degree Research (HDR) students
+Higher Degree by Research (HDR) students

 Postgraduate Research visa (574) holders can work unlimited hours once their program has commenced.
 However, the University's Research Degrees Committee recommends that full-time research degree students undertake paid employment for no more than 8 hours per week or for a total of the equivalent of 8 hours per week over a twelve month period.
 The hours of employment include marking and preparation associated with part-time teaching duties.